CalvinLoke/bad-apple/README.md

 1) block=False is not supported in Linux (Only for v2.0 and below)

 ~~I am currently trying to find alternatives to the `playsound` library.
 Using two different threads is not an option currently as
-I was running into desynchronization issues.~~
+I was running into desynchronization issues~~

 This issue has been fixed in ~~v3~~ v2.5, alongside other performance improvements.

 2) No such file or directory: 'ExtractedFrames/BadApple_1.jpg' (Only for v3.0 and v2.5)

 ~~Not really sure how this is happening, but will be looking into fixing it.
-I was unable to replicate the error but I assume it is due to my botchy implementation of file directories for the assets.~~
+I was unable to replicate the error but I assume it is due to my botchy implementation of file directories for the assets~~

 Issue could be due to host machine not having ffmpeg installed.
 Ensure that you have ffmpeg installed and run the script again. v4 and v4.5 will not return this error, though will need to do some limit testing to figure it out.